FrontierMods/Gunsmith/REFERENCE.md

 On the AR-15 platform, generally, carbine-length buffer tubes are used with collapsible stocks, and rifle-length – with fixed stocks.

-Carbine-length AR-15 buffers are also referred to as M4.
-Rifle-length – A1/A2.
+Carbine-length AR-15 buffers are also referred to as M4, due to association with the M4A1.
+Rifle-length – A1/A2, due to association with M16A1/M16A2.

 #### Buffer Springs